17nguyenc/CNGUYEN_Bhlhe40/README.md

 4. **Data Integration:**
    - Combine Bulk RNA-Seq with ATAC-Seq to correlate chromatin accessibility with gene expression.
    - Integrate ATAC-Seq with CUT&Tag-Seq to link Bhlhe40 binding sites to accessible chromatin regions and active and inactive gene transcription.
+5. **Single-Cell Expression Analysis:** Use scRNA-Seq to evaluate Bhlhe40 expression levels in Th1 and Tfh cells during acute LCMV infection.

 ---